bartdesmet/csharplang/spec/statements.md

 Execution of an *expression_statement* evaluates the contained expression and then transfers control to the end point of the *expression_statement*.
 The end point of an *expression_statement* is reachable if that *expression_statement* is reachable.

+> __Expression Tree Conversion Translation Steps__
+>
+> Translation of a *expression_statement* to a query expression tree produces a compile-time error.
+When converted to a generalized expression tree, it is translated into:
+>
+> ```csharp
+> Q.StatementExpression(info, expr)
+> ```
+>
+> where `expr` is the result of converting the *statement_expression* to an expression tree, and `info` is
+>
+> ```csharp
+> Q.EmptyInfo(default(Q.Flags))
+> ```
+>
+> Note that *statement_expression*s use `Q.Flags.ResultDiscarded` to denote that the result of evalating the expression is discarded.
+This information can be used for dynamic binding and to improve expression tree evaluation without having to manually track when results are discarded.
+A good example of this is code generation for `x++` and `x--` where the result of evaluating `x` prior to performing the increment or decrement operation can be discarded.
+The `StatementExpression` node retains the syntactic isomorphism between the original code and the generated expression tree, and also acts as a conversion to `void`.

 ## Selection statements

 Selection statements select one of a number of possible statements for execution based on the value of some expression.